emildien9572/ProgrammingPortfolio/index.md

 ### Question Generator

-An application that asks thought-provoking questions and stores the input in a file written in Java.
+An application that asks thought-provoking questions and stores the input in a file made in Java.

 ![QuestionStoring](https://github.com/emildien9572/ProgrammingPortfolio/blob/gh-pages/images/QuestionStoring.png?raw=true)